 Universal Orlando has not reached the same level as Walt Disney World for dining options.
-While the quality of food has improved in recent years, it is still some distance behind Walt Disney World.
+While food quality has improved in recent years, it is still some distance behind Walt Disney World.
 However, dining options are, in our opinion, better value than at Walt Disney World.

-Islands of Adventure only has 2 table service options, both bookable and through the park’s website.
+Islands of Adventure only has 2 table service options, both bookable and through the park’s website or Resort App.
 While walk-up tables can be available, we strongly recommend booking in advance.
 Reservations can usually be secured on the morning of your visit, but planning is recommended.

 Quick Service Locations